Accounting Cycle means the life cycle of the business financial transaction in the accounting system.

 The accounting cycle is the step by step process of recording, classifying, and summarising business transaction for the particular financial year.

 Nowadays, many accounting software is available in the market for preparing the books of the business. so in this software, almost all steps of the accounting cycle are automated.
 You have to post only journal entries in the software then after that ledger account and the trial balance will be prepared automatically by accounting software. then make required adjustment journal entries.
-At the end of the year the accounting software, the Financial statement of the business do prepare also automatically.
+At the end of the year the accounting software, the Financial statement of the business does prepare also automatically.

 Accounting cycle explained with the help of Animated Video:

 We also explained the accounting cycle with the help of an animated video which is available for free of cost on this page as well as on our youtube channel.
 You can check it out from the below video or by going to our youtube channel.

 First of all, an accountant collect information about the transaction, which means to collect spotting documents related to the transaction and then analyze these documents, to know which rule of accounting should be applicable to this transaction.
 Real, Personal, or Nominal a/c.